 - Process

 - The name of the process, which is taken from its executed path name.

 - PID

 - The number that identifies the process.

 - PPID

-- The number that identifies the parent process.
+The number that identifies the parent process.
 The PPID can help identify possible relationships between processes.
 On Windows systems, the PPID is called the Creating Process ID.

-UID

-The ID of the user or account that has been consuming CPU time.
-On Windows systems, the UID is called the Owner.
+- UID - The ID of the user or account that is consuming CPU time. - On Windows systems, the UID is called the Owner. - GID - The ID of the group that is consuming CPU time.

-• GID

-The ID of the group that has been consuming CPU time.

-On Windows systems, the GID is called the Group Name .
+On Windows systems, the GID is called the Group Name.